malloryai/map/README.md

 - Downloadable configs

 ### In flight:
-- Add th e ability to define a server in the registry either as remote, local, GitHub
+- Add the ability to define a server in the registry either as remote, local, GitHub
   - Add the ability to download local server from a GitHub repo
   - Partially, needs so more testing and likely some fixes
 - Take care of port collision